 Evolution of OUInfo

-eINFO first went "live" in December.
+eINFO goes "live" in December.

 The Future of OUInfo

-From a counsellor's newsletter to a student's online database, INFO has evolved over the last 49 years, yet it has the potential to develop further in its current online format.
-As university programs and the needs of students, parents and counsellors change, OUInfo can adapt to better serve the needs of its users.
+From a counsellor's newsletter to a student's online database, INFO has evolved over the last 50 years and has the potential to develop even further.
+As university programs and the needs of students, parents and counsellors change, OUInfo adapts to better serve the needs of its users.